da4089/simplefix/CONTRIBUTING.rst

 out issues, weaknesses, missing features, possible enhancements, etc, is really helpful and very welcome too!

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following the guidelines below helps to communicate that you respect the time of the developers managing and developing this project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.